Nazareth Area School District

 Nazareth Area School District is a public school district located in Northampton County, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
 It serves the boroughs of Nazareth, Stockertown, and Tatamy, and the townships of Bushkill, Lower Nazareth, and Upper Nazareth.

 Students in grades nine through 12 attend Nazareth Area High School in Nazareth.
 Students in grades seven and eight attend Nazareth Area Middle School, and students in grades five and six attend Nazareth Area Intermediate School.
 The district maintains three elementary schools for kindergarten through fourth grade, Kenneth N. Butz, Floyd R. Shafer, and Lower Nazareth.

-As of the 2021–22 school year, the school district had a total enrollment of 4,821 students between all six of its schools, according to National Center for Education Statistics data.
-The current superintendent of schools is Richard R. Kaskey.
+As of the 2022–23 school year, the school district had a total enrollment of 4,852 students between all six of its schools, according to National Center for Education Statistics data.
+The current superintendent of schools is Isabel C. Resende.